jveilleux/FarmFreshWeb/hub-faqs.md

 #### Does the FFW operate Farmers Markets?

 No the FFW doesn’t actually operate Farmers Markets, we just provide the software for enterprises such as farmers markets, and producers to use.
-We do have lots of experience in running farmers markets though, so understand the unique challenges and needs facing food distribution enterprises.
+We do have lots of experience in running farmers markets though, so we understand the unique challenges and needs facing food distribution enterprises.

 #### What is involved in being a food hub?